willowsierra/APT/README.md

 The available options are:

-- 'Coffee' [default: 0]:      If non-zero it makes the coffee.
+- **Coffee** [default: 0]:      If non-zero it makes the coffee.

-- 'ClusterID' [default: 0]:   Choice of the cluster.
+- **ClusterID** [default: 0]:   Choice of the cluster.
 Jobs will be launched on Meleze if set to 1 and Sequoia if set to 2.
                                 If set to 0, 'APT_run' will choose the cluster
                                 which is the less busy.

-- 'CombineArgs' [default: 0]: If this option is set to a non-zero value, 'APT_run' allows you to pass cell arrays of arbitrary size as arguments.
+- **CombineArgs** [default: 0]: If this option is set to a non-zero value, 'APT_run' allows you to pass cell arrays of arbitrary size as arguments.
 They will be combined to form all possible arrangements of arguments.
                                 The output will be a N-dimensional cell with N the number of non constant arguments.

-- 'GroupBy' [default: 0]:     Not available for computation on your local machine.If non-zero, 'APT_run' will approximately compute 'GroupBy' sets of arguments per job.
+- **GroupBy** [default: 0]:     Not available for computation on your local machine.If non-zero, 'APT_run' will approximately compute 'GroupBy' sets of arguments per job.
 Use this parameter to make short jobs a bit longer so that you do not pay too much overhead for starting a job on the cluster.

-- 'HostName' [default: {}]:   Specify nodes which should be used, e.g. use:
+- **HostName** [default: {}]:   Specify nodes which should be used, e.g. use:
                                 '{'node017', 'node018', 'node019', 'node020'}' in
                                 conjonction with 'ClusterID' set to 2 to run your jobs on the Sequoia nodes which have more memory.
                                 Default is set in 'APT_params' and launch the jobs on any node.

-- 'KeepTmp' [default: 0]:     If non-zero: do not erase the temporary directory
+- **KeepTmp** [default: 0]:     If non-zero: do not erase the temporary directory
                                 \<temp_drive\>/\<temp_dir\>/\<taskID\> containing the
                                 .mat results files after the task is completed.
 It is particulary useful to debug when used in combination with the 're-launch feature': see
                                 section 'Interacting with jobs: Relaunching task'.

-- 'Libs' [default: {}]:       If your program uses additional libraries, you can add them using this parameters: one path per cell entry.
+- **Libs** [default: {}]:       If your program uses additional libraries, you can add them using this parameters: one path per cell entry.

-- 'Memory' [default: 0]:      When running jobs on the cluster you should specify the amount of memory they need in Mb.
+- **Memory** [default: 0]:      When running jobs on the cluster you should specify the amount of memory they need in Mb.
 They will be allowed to use additional memory (up to 1.8Gb on Meleze, 1.2Gb on Sequoia) but will be killed if they go beyond this limit.
 Please also make sure you do not request a lot more memory than you need because it will prevent other users to use free slots.
 If 'Memory' is null, it is set to the default value of 2Gb for Meleze and 3.8Gb for Sequoia.

-- 'NJobs' [default: 0]:       If non-zero, 'APT_run' will divide your function calls across 'NJobs' jobs on the cluster (or 'NJobs' instances of Matlab if you are running on your local machine).
+- **NJobs** [default: 0]:       If non-zero, 'APT_run' will divide your function calls across 'NJobs' jobs on the cluster (or 'NJobs' instances of Matlab if you are running on your local machine).
 If null, 'APT_run' will run one job per argument set (or as many Matlab instances as your machine's core number if you are running on local).

-- 'NoJVM' [default: 1]:       Remove the use of JVM if non zero (jobs load faster and use less memory).
+- **NoJVM** [default: 1]:       Remove the use of JVM if non zero (jobs load faster and use less memory).

-- 'NoLoad' [default: 0]:      If non-zero: the return values of the function are not loaded.
+- **NoLoad** [default: 0]:      If non-zero: the return values of the function are not loaded.
 See section 'Postponing the loading of results' to see how it can be used.

-- 'NSlots' [default: 1]:      If your program uses multi-threading, use this parameter to request the proper number of slots.
+- **NSlots** [default: 1]:      If your program uses multi-threading, use this parameter to request the proper number of slots.

-- 'ResumeType' [default: 0]:  Use 'ResumeType' when you resume a task, see section "Interacting with jobs": Relaunching task.
+- **ResumeType** [default: 0]:  Use 'ResumeType' when you resume a task, see section "Interacting with jobs": Relaunching task.
                                 If 'ResumeType' is 0 it will re-launch only the jobs which failed, if it is 1 it will re-launch all the non-terminated jobs.

-- 'ShellVar' [default: {}]:   Use 'ShellVar' to initialize shell variables before launching your script.
+- **ShellVar** [default: {}]:   Use 'ShellVar' to initialize shell variables before launching your script.
 It should be a cell of cells containing two strings in the form:
                                 {'variable' 'value'}.
 For example:
                                 APT_run(...,'ShellVar',{{'foo' '1'}{'bar' '2'}});

-- 'TimeOut' [default: 0]:     If non-zero: wait termination during 'TimeOut' seconds before returning.
+- **TimeOut** [default: 0]:     If non-zero: wait termination during 'TimeOut' seconds before returning.

-- 'UseCluster' [default: 1]:  Set it to 0 to run your code on your local machine.
+- **UseCluster** [default: 1]:  Set it to 0 to run your code on your local machine.
 It will launch several instances of Matlab and distribute your function calls among them.
 You don't need to compile your code in that case.
 If non-zero, 'APT_run' will launch your function on the cluster.

-- 'Verbose' [default: ?]:     Set verbosity level : 0 (quiet), 1 or 2 (maximum
+- **Verbose** [default: ?]:     Set verbosity level : 0 (quiet), 1 or 2 (maximum
                                 verbosity).
 Default value is set by APT_params.m.

-- 'WaitEnd' [default: 1]:     The call to APT_run is non-blocking if zero and blocking otherwise.
+- **WaitEnd** [default: 1]:     The call to APT_run is non-blocking if zero and blocking otherwise.
 When APT_run is non-blocking, it returns two arguments [tID, done].
 First argument is the task ID needed to resume the task, second argument is 2 if at least a job crashed, 1 if all jobs are finished and 0 otherwise.

 <a name="compilation"></a>